alghalia/Crypto-Arbitrage/README.md

 ### Crypto Arbitrage

-**Welcome to my Crypto Arbitrage project.
-Please explore the codebase!**
-**Crypto Arbitrage
+--

-This project is an app that explores the arbitrage profit opportunities that lie on the simultaneous price dislocations in those markets by using the powers of Pandas.sorting through a historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
+This project is an app that explores the arbitrage profit opportunities that lie in the simultaneous price dislocations in those markets by using the powers of Pandas. sorting through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.

-#In this APP I applied a the three phases of financial analysis to determine if any arbitrage opportunities exist for Bitcoin.
+* In this APP I applied the three phases of financial analysis to determine if any arbitrage opportunities exist for Bitcoin.

-#This aspect of the project will consist of 3 phases.
+* This aspect of the project will consist of 3 phases.

-#1Collect the data
+* Collect the data
-#2Prepare the data.
+* Prepare the data.
-#3Analyze the data.
+* Analyze the data.

-#Built with:
+## Built with:

-*Python
+* Python
-*Python CSV Reading/Writing
+* Python CSV Reading/Writing
-*Python pandas
+* Python pandas
-*Python matplotlib
+* Python matplotlib
-*Python conda
+* Python conda
-*Python JupyterLab
+* Python JupyterLab

-### Installation Guide
+## Installation Guide
 Before running the application first install the following dependencies.

 Install Python